nitrogen-lang/nitrogen/docs/modules/readme.md

 - [os](os.md): Interfacing with the OS
 - [strings](strings.md): Functions to manipulate strings.

+## modulesSupported(): bool

+Returns if the platform supports dynamic binary modules.

 ## module(filename: string[, required: bool]): module|error|nil

 `module` will attempt to import a binary shared library into the interpreter.
 The returned value depends on how the module